 The first few days

-My course started on 1st September, and I spent the first three days with my School Direct partner, Sheffield Teacher Training Alliance.
+My course started on 1 September, and I spent the first 3 days with Sheffield Teacher Training Alliance.
 This was a fantastic opportunity to get to know the rest of the cohort, including students training to teach other subjects on the curriculum.
-Sheffield Teacher Training Alliance had organised various sessions over these three days which were linked to the Initial Teacher Training Core Content Framework.
+Sheffield Teacher Training Alliance had organised various sessions over these 3 days which were linked to the Initial Teacher Training Core Content Framework(opens in new window).

 For some sessions, outside speakers came in to deliver the lesson.
 I particularly enjoyed the sessions on attention deficit hyperactivity disorder (ADHD) and dyslexia, where our presenters gave us a real insight into what it feels like to have those conditions.
 The activities we took part in really opened my eyes to the challenges faced and provided me with practical advice on how to support a student with ADHD and/or dyslexia.
-At the end of the Friday session, those of us studying with the University of Sheffield said goodbye to our School Direct cohort (for a little while anyway!) and relaxed over the weekend ready for our first week at university!
+At the end of the Friday session, those of us studying with the University of Sheffield said goodbye to those on our course training at a school (for a little while anyway!) and relaxed over the weekend ready for our first week at university!

 We started at the University of Sheffield in our subject groups.
 We spent the day getting to know each other, and important information about the course was dispersed between a few mathematics activities.
 I got up to speed with using the online learning environment and had the opportunity to check all enrolment activities had been completed.
 We were allocated small groups (three people) to prepare for a school visit on Thursday.
 We needed to plan a 15-minute mathematical game to deliver to Year 7 students.
 I loved that we were able to get stuck into planning from the first day.
 This was also a great opportunity to get to know my peers.